ENQUIRE NOW

 1. Get to know what nursery options are out there.

-At Huili Nursery, I recommend you follow our WeChat account and peruse our extensive library of articles and thought pieces.
+At Hiba Nursery, I recommend you follow our WeChat account and peruse our extensive library of articles and thought pieces.
 You can also check out our video and photo galleries on our website which capture the vibe of what is happening in our nursery and in our community.
 Take time to review the website in detail – there is a huge amount of information on there.

 2. Create a checklist of what is important to you, split your criteria into ‘must haves’ and ‘nice to haves’.